tsuru/tsuru/docs/reference/config.rst

 docker:image-history-size
 +++++++++++++++++++++++++

-Number of images available for rollback using ``tsuru app-deploy-rollback``. tsuru will try to delete older images, but it may not be able to due to it being used as a layer to a newer image. tsuru will keep trying to remove these old images until they are not used as layers anymore.
+Number of images available for rollback using ``tsuru app deploy rollback``. tsuru will try to delete older images, but it may not be able to due to it being used as a layer to a newer image. tsuru will keep trying to remove these old images until they are not used as layers anymore.
 Defaults to 10 images.